PowerBI Notebook

 5. Overusing Donut / Pie Charts

 More than 5 slices become unreadable.
-Replace with a bar chart sorted by value — bar length is easier to compare than angle.
+Use a bar chart sorted by value instead — bar length is easier to compare than angle.

 6. Forgetting ALL() in Share-of-Total Measures

--- WRONG: denominator is also filtered, always returns 100%
+-- WRONG: the denominator is also filtered, so it always returns 100%

 Revenue Share = DIVIDE([Total Revenue], [Total Revenue])